how much energy does a solar panel produce

 Perth 4.4kWh 6.6kWh 8.8kWh 13.2kWh 17.6kWh

 As depicted in the table above, location and climate play a large role in the average solar panel output.
-Households in warmer, sunnier areas such as Alice Springs, Darwin, and Perth can clearly benefit from a higher energy output on their solar panels.
-Residents in Hobart and Melbourne though will likely see less solar power generated from their system, due to the cooler, shadier weather conditions.
+Households in warmer, sunnier areas such as Alice Springs, Darwin and Perth can clearly benefit from a higher energy output on their solar panels.
+Residents in Hobart and Melbourne will likely see less solar power generated from their system, due to the cooler, shadier weather conditions.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.